AvinZarlez/processing-vscode/README.md

 ## Add Processing to path

-In order to automatically compile and open from Visual Studio Code, you will need to be able to access Processing from your path.
+In order to automatically compile and open from Visual Studio Code, I recommend adding Processing to your path.

 ### What does that mean?